-The consolidated financial statements include the Company, its wholly owned subsidiaries, Nuclear Service Organization, Inc., Delaware Risk Management, Inc., Nuclear Electric (Cayman) Limited, Overseas NEIL Limited ("ONEIL") and NEIL Specialty Insurance Company, and variable interest entities ("VIEs") for which the Company is the primary beneficiary.
-All material intercompany transactions have been eliminated in consolidation.
+The Consolidated Financial Statements include the Company, its wholly owned subsidiaries, Nuclear Service Organization, Inc., Delaware Risk Management, Inc., Nuclear Electric (Cayman) Limited, Overseas NEIL Limited ("ONEIL") and NSIC, and variable interest entities ("VIE's") for which the Company is the primary beneficiary.
+All intercompany transactions have been eliminated in consolidation.
 The financial statements have been prepared in conformity with the accounting principles generally accepted in the United States of America ("US GAAP").
+Subsequent events have been evaluated through March 31, 2015, which is the date the financial statements were available to be issued.